What Are the Signs of Hunger in Breastfed Babies?

 Rooting for the breast:

-- Baby moves his/her head from side to side as if looking for something.
+- Baby moves their head from side to side as if looking for something.
 This is called the rooting reflex.

-- If you touch the side of your baby’s head, and he/she turns that way, looking for something to suck, then you will know that your baby is hungry.
+- If you touch the side of your baby’s head, and they turn that way, looking for something to suck, then you will know that your baby is hungry.

-- This is when your baby puts his/her hands in their mouth and sucks on them.
+- This is when your baby puts their hands in their mouth and sucks on them.
 Your baby might also suck other things like toys or clothing.

 Rapid eye movement while sleeping:

-- This is a great time to feed a sleepy newborn if you know he/she hasn’t fed in a while.
+- This is a great time to feed a sleepy newborn if you know they haven’t fed in a while.

 Interpreting Baby's Cries

-- Every baby is different, and therefore every mother needs to learn to interpret her own baby’s cries.
+- Every baby is different, so every mother must learn to interpret her baby’s cries.

-- Remember that as your baby gets older, the time between feedings will increase.
+- Remember that the time between feedings will increase as your baby gets older.

-- A "baby hunger cry" will usually start off with "baby hunger cues" of discomfort, grunts and whining sounds.
+- A "baby hunger cry" usually starts with "baby hunger cues" of discomfort, grunts, and whining sounds.

-- If your baby begins to suck, and then leaves the breast again, and begins crying once more, then you can assume that he/she is probably not hungry.
+- If your baby begins to suck, leaves the breast again, and starts crying again, then you can assume that they are probably not hungry.